veebch/photon/README.md

 ## Software

-Download a `uf2` image from the [pimoroni github repo](https://github.com/pimoroni/pimoroni-pico/releases) and install it to the pico according to their instructions.
-You need to use their image to be able to use their drivers.
+Download a `uf2` image from the [Pimoroni github repository](https://github.com/pimoroni/pimoroni-pico/releases) and install it on the Pico according to their instructions.
+You need to use the Pimoroni image to be able to use their drivers.

 Clone this repository to your computer using the commands (from a terminal)